rust-bitcoin/rust-bitcoin/README.md

 - Mutation testing with [`cargo-mutants`](https://github.com/sourcefrog/cargo-mutants)
 - Code verification with [`Kani`](https://github.com/model-checking/kani)

-There are always more tests to write and more bugs to find, contributions to our testing efforts are extremely welcome.
+There are always more tests to write and more bugs to find.
+Contributions to our testing efforts are extremely welcome.
 Please consider testing code a first class citizen, we definitely do take PRs improving and cleaning up test code.